MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 For file inspection, the file type can influence how long it takes to scan a file.
 Example scanning times:

-- A typical 100 MB PDF document: 5-20 minutes
+- A typical 100 MB PDF file: 5-20 minutes

-- A typical 100 MB Excel spreadsheet: 12-30 min
+- A typical 100 MB Excel file: 12-30 min

 ## Change the local logging level